-The police department has grown to 180 members, which includes 111 sworn officers and 69 civilian personnel (including part-time employees).
-The department has an annual budget of approximately 16 million dollars.
-The department, a full-service law enforcement agency, is organized in traditional, paramilitary fashion.
+The police department has grown to 180 members, which includes 112 sworn officers and 35 civilian personnel (including part-time employees).
+The department has an annual budget of $16,455,069.00 The department, a full-service law enforcement agency, is organized in traditional, paramilitary fashion.
 The department is also responsible for code compliance and animal control.

 The police department follows a community-policing philosophy department-wide.
 Members of the department have established working partnerships with other city departments, county, state and federal agencies, homeowners associations and members of the private sector.
 The department has adopted a proactive stance towards establishing partnerships and addressing community issues.

-The police department is composed of four bureaus whose commanders report directly to the Chief of Police:
+The police department is composed of three bureaus whose commanders report directly to the Chief of Police:

-The Field Services Bureau consists of the Patrol Division, Community Service Aides, K-9, Special Response Team, Special Enforcement Team, Crisis Negotiation and Gang Units.
+The Field Services Bureau consists of the Patrol Division, Community Service Aides, K-9, and Communication Coordinator.
 The major responsibilities for these respective components include but are not limited to: responding to emergency and non-emergency calls for service, investigating criminal and non-criminal complaints, investigating traffic crashes, enforcing Florida State Statutes, strategically responding to critical incidents and crime suppression.

-The Investigative Services Bureau consists of the Special Operations Division and the Criminal Investigations Division, which includes detectives that investigate; Narcotics Enforcement, Major Crimes, Property and Persons Crimes.
+The Investigative Services Bureau consists of the Criminal Investigations Unit, Special Operations Unit and the Special Enforcement Team, which includes detectives that investigate; Narcotics Enforcement, Major Crimes, Property and Persons Crimes.
 Victim Services, Crime Scene Technician and Technical Support are supporting components of these two divisions.
 The Personnel/Background Investigations Unit is a component of the Investigative Services Bureau.

-The Support Services Bureau provides administrative and logistical support for the Department and consists of Training, Records, Planning and Research, Accreditation, Grants, Emergency Management, Property and Evidence and Court Liaison.
+The Support Services Bureau is composed of the Administrative Services Division (ASD) and the Community Services Division (CSD).
+The Administrative Services Division provides administrative and logistical support for the Department and consists of Training, Records, Planning and Research, Accreditation, Grants, Emergency Management, Property and Evidence and Court Liaison.
 The Training Division is responsible for the in-service training of all new and current police department personnel.
 The Records Unit is tasked with the receipt, processing and retention of police department reports and documents.

-The Public Information Office, Office Management and Internal Investigations Unit are components that report directly to the Chief of Police.
+The Special Response Team, Public Information Office, Office Management and Internal Investigations Unit are components that report directly to the Chief of Police.

 The Margate Police Department is a Commission for Florida Accreditation (CFA) Accredited Agency since 1997.An accreditation program has long been recognized as a means of maintaining the highest standards of professionalism.
 Accreditation is the certification by an independent reviewing authority that an entity has met specific requirements and prescribed standards.